Rikcr7/Amazon-clone/README.md

 # Amazon clone

-Clone of the Amazon Ecommerce website, created using html styled using css
+Clone of the Amazon Ecommerce website, created using html styled using css.